This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Melt butter in a 10-inch skillet over medium-high heat.
-Add chicken pieces to the pan and brown on all sides, about 8 minutes total.
-Transfer to a plate, cover, and set aside.
+- In a 10-inch skillet over medium-high heat, melt the butter.
+Add chicken and cook until browned on all sides, about 8 minutes.
+Transfer to a plate and cover.

-- Add olive oil to the pan and cook the onions, stirring occasionally until the onions are translucent, 2 minutes.
-Add the garlic and cook, stirring frequently for 30 seconds.
+- Add olive oil to the skillet.
+Stir in onions and cook until softened, about 2 minutes.
+Add garlic and cook for 30 seconds.

-- Add the chicken back to the pan.
-Reduce heat to low and simmer, stirring occasionally for 10 minutes.
+- Return chicken to the skillet.
+Reduce heat to low and simmer for 10 minutes, stirring occasionally.

 - Stir in heavy cream and peas.
-Bring to a simmer and cook, stirring frequently for 1-2 minutes until the sauce begins to thicken.
+Simmer for 1–2 minutes until the sauce thickens.

 Notes

-- Read through the entire recipe before starting.
+- Read First: Go through the entire recipe before starting to avoid missed steps or surprises.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.